amittallapragada/amittallapragada.github.io/_posts/2020-12-22-server-side-events.md

 ---
 ![Banner](/assets/2020-12-22-server-side-events/terminal.png)

 Server-Sent Events (SSE) are often overshadowed by its two big brothers - Web Sockets and Long-Polling.
 However, there are many practical use cases for using SSE.
+Updating dynamic content, sending push notifications, and streaming data in Realtime are just a few of the applications that SSE can be utilized for.
 This post will explain SSE, when to use it, and implement a simple SSE application with FastAPI.

 ## What is SSE

 > Traditionally, a web page has to send a request to the server to receive new data; that is, the page requests data from the server.
 With server-sent events, it's possible for a server to send new data to a web page at any time, by pushing messages to the web page.
 [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events)

 What does this mean?
-Essentially, SSE enable users to subscribe to a stream of real-time data.
+Essentially, Server-Sent Events (SSE) enable users to subscribe to a stream of real-time data.
 Anytime this data stream updates, users can see new events in real-time.
 If you have worked with Long-Polling or Web Socket applications in the past, you may be wondering what's the big deal about SSE?

 ### SSE vs Web Sockets
 <p align="center">
 <img src="/assets/2020-12-22-server-side-events/price-change.gif" width="200"/>
 </p>
-In short, you can think of SSE as a unidirectional web socket.
+Websockets are a bidirectional form of communication between servers.
+They are typically used to build chatrooms or multiplayer video games as these applications require constant communication between servers and clients.
+You can think of SSE as a unidirectional websocket.
 Only the server can send messages to subscribed clients.
 There are many web applications where web sockets maybe overkill.
 For example, updating the price of an item on a product page does not need bidirectional communication.
-The server simply needs one-way commnication to update prices for all of it's clients.
+The server simply needs one-way communication to update prices for all of its clients.
 This is a perfect use case for SSE.

 ### SSE vs Long Polling

+Long Polling is a method of communication where the client periodically hits the server for new data.
+This form of communication is often used when the application being built involves human intervention or executing computationally expensive tasks.
+Think, your DoorDash delivery status or triggering the training of a heavy machine learning model.
+These events take a long time to complete as they may require an update from a person or are simply just computationally heavy.
+In situations like these, constantly checking for the completion of these tasks may be unnecessary.
 SSE is usually used in applications where events are generated quickly.
-For example, updating the description of a video, displaying server log files on a UI, or pushing a notification to a user's phone.
+For example, hosting a live count of likes on a YouTube video, displaying server log files on a UI, or pushing a notification to a user's phone.
 All of these events are near instant updates.
-SSE starts to become less efficient when we have tasks that take a long time to complete.
-Think, your doordash delivery status or getting status updates on a loan approval.
-These events take a long time to complete so constantly checking for the completion of these tasks may be unnecessary.
-These are cases where long-polling might be better.

 ### Quick Review
 In short, SSE is a great tool for streaming quick real-time data.
-They offer unidirectional communication from a server to it's clients and are typically used for updating dynamic content on webpages.
+They offer unidirectional communication from a server to its clients and are typically used for updating dynamic content on web pages.

 ## Lets display log files on a web page using SSE!

 ![Demo](/assets/2020-12-22-server-side-events/app_demo.gif)

-Now that we know the advantages and drawbacks of SSE, lets use it.
+Now that we know the advantages and drawbacks of SSE, let's use it.
 We will be building a web page that displays logfiles from a server in real-time!
 This is a great example use case for SSE as logs are events that generally update quickly.
 We also have no need for bi-directional communication.
 For this tutorial we will be using python and FastAPI.
 FastAPI is a great tool for SSE applications as it is really easy to use and is built upon starlette which has SSE capabilities built in.
 All the code shown below will be available on [Github](https://github.com/amittallapragada/SSELoggerDemo).

 The code will be broken up into 2 parts: the server and the client